gwezerek/technical-standards/README.md

 - HTML should be run once a month through the W3C html validator.
 If there are areas where we're OK not passing, those will be documented and kept up-to-date.

 TBD
-- This needs a lot of fleshing out in terms of when we write tests, what framework we use and which tests are mandatory for build deployment
+- Flesh out in terms of when we write tests, what framework we use and which tests are mandatory for build deployment

 ## Workflow